Introduction

 Enhanced Heating Efficiency

-Faster than Electric: Propane heaters typically recover faster than electric ones because propane burns hotter, making them suitable for larger households.
+Faster than Electric: Propane units generally recover more quickly than their electric counterparts, as propane burns at a higher temperature, making them ideal for larger families.

 Propane and Gas Tankless Water Heaters